-15) The climate of Dubai is hot, humid and subtropical, due to its desert location.
+15) The climate of Dubai is hot, humid, and subtropical due to its desert location.
 In summer, the average temperature is 42 degrees Celsius (108F) during the day.
-In winter, the average daytime temperature is around 25 degrees celcius (75F).
+In winter, the average daytime temperature is around 25 degrees Celsius (75F).

 17) The Indian population in Dubai makes up a large percentage of its residents.

-18) 76% of Dubai’s residents are Muslim, while the remainder of the population are Christian, Hindu, Buddhist and other faiths.
+18) Islam is the UAE’s official religion, with 76% of Dubai’s population being Muslim.
+The remainder of the population is Christian, Hindu, Buddhist, and other faiths.

 19) Dubai is a major port city, and its waterways are a unique way to see the city.
 A boat trip down the massive Dubai Water Canal will take you past many of the city’s luxury hotels and landmarks.

 20) Dubai has the longest automated train network in the world.
-It stretches for 74.6 kilometres and offers modern, comfortable services.
+It stretches for 74.6 kilometers (46.3 miles) and offers modern, comfortable services.
 It’s a great way to explore the whole region on a budget.

-Rules and laws in Dubai are stricter than many other countries, and it’s important to do your own research before jetting off.
+Rules and laws in Dubai are stricter than in most countries, and it’s important to do your own research before jetting off.
 These facts for visitors to Dubai are just a few you must know…

-24) Certain nationality passport holders are required to organise their visa for Dubai in advance, while others are granted a visitor visa upon arrival.
+24) Certain nationality passport holders are required to organize their visas for Dubai in advance, while others are granted a visitor visa upon arrival.
 Be sure to do your research when booking your trip.

-25) Dubai is not a LGBQTI friendly location and homosexuality (or anything outside of the “normal” male/female partnership) can be punishable by the law.
+25) Dubai is not an LGBQTI-friendly location, and homosexuality (or anything outside of the “normal” male/female partnership) can be punishable by the law.

 28) Dubai doesn’t have the relaxed attitude that allows smoking almost anywhere that other Asian countries are famous for.
 Their approach to smoking is much like the rest of the Western world.
-You can smoke in designated smoking areas, but that’s it.
+You can only smoke in designated smoking areas.

-31) Don’t get snap happy in Dubai.
+31) Don’t get snap-happy in Dubai.
 Taking photos of government buildings or locals without consent is warned against.
-That should go without saying no matter where you travel, but in Dubai it’s set in stone.
+That should go without saying, no matter where you travel, but it’s especially enforced by the Dubai police here.

 32) During the month of Ramadan, be vigilant about following local customs and laws.
-Keep noise to a minimum (especially music), do not consume food, drink or smoke in public from dawn until dusk.
-If you are hungry, you can eat at your hotel or in your home no problem.
+Keep noise to a minimum (especially music), and do not consume food, drink, or smoke in public from dawn until dusk.
+If you are hungry, you can eat at your hotel or at your home no problem.
 Swearing is also warned against year-round, so no cussing ever.

 33) It is illegal to bring any prescription or illicit drugs into Dubai.
-Harsh jail sentences can apply for travelling with things as simple as common antidepressants.
+Harsh jail sentences can apply for traveling with things as simple as common antidepressants.
 Most people even warn against traveling with even the most basic painkillers.
-If you are reliant on medications like these, Dubai isn’t the best place to plan your next trip to.
+If you are reliant on medications like these, I would recommend you don’t visit Dubai.

-34) Dubai is actually one of the safest cities in the world.
-It’s crime rate is next to nothing, mostly due to the harsh penalties that apply for even small offences.
+34) Thanks to the Dubai crime rate being virtually non-existent, it’s one of the safest cities in the world.
+This is mostly due to the harsh penalties enforced by Dubai’s police force that apply for even small offenses.

 Dubai Sights and Landmarks Facts

-Dubai is all about being the best, the biggest and the most modern and makes for a great luxury destination.
-Here’s a few facts about what to check out in Dubai.
+Dubai is all about being the best, the biggest, and the most modern, and it makes for a great luxury destination.
+Here are a few facts about the landmarks of the city so you can learn all about Dubai.

-35) The Burj Khalifa is the world’s tallest building, and is situated in the heart of Dubai.
-It stands at 830 metres tall (2722 feet).
-If you’re game, journey to the 124th floor observation deck.
+35) The Burj Khalifa is the world’s tallest building, situated in the heart of Dubai.
+It stands at 830 meters tall (2,722 feet).
+If you’re game, journey to the 124th-floor observation deck.
 If you want to take it easy, unwind in the Sky Lounge on the 148th floor.

-Book a stay at a Dubai Airbnb with a view of the breathtaking Burf Khalifa.
-This luxe modern apartment overlooks the best of glittering Dubai, including the world’s tallest hotel.
+Book a stay at a Dubai apartment for incredible vistas.
+This luxe modern apartment overlooks the best of glittering Dubai, including the Burj Khalifa.

-36) The uber famous Burj al Arab is the world’s only 7 star hotel, and a stay here is luxurious and incredible.
+36) The uber-famous Burj al Arab Hotel is one of the world’s only 7-star hotels, and a stay here is luxurious and incredible.
 But you might want to start saving now.
-A night at the Burj al Arab starts at around 1000 Euros per night!
+This hotel, situated on an artificial island just west of the magnificent Palm Jumeirah, starts at around 1050 US dollars per night.

 37) Dubai is a destination for the world’s biggest things, and that also includes the world’s biggest shopping mall.
-The Dubai Mall spans 5.9 million square feet, has over 1200 shops, a full-sized ice skating rink, a luxury hotel and 120 places to eat.
+The Dubai Mall spans 5.9 million square feet and has over 1200 shops, a full-sized ice skating rink, a luxury hotel, and 120 places to eat.

-39) During your trip to Dubai, be sure to visit the Al Fahidi historical neighbourhood.
-This is one of the oldest parts of the city of Dubai, and has lots of interesting pockets to check out.
+39) During your trip to Dubai, be sure to visit the Al Fahidi historical neighborhood.
+This is one of the oldest parts of the city of Dubai and has lots of interesting pockets to check out.

 40) A visit to the Dubai Opera is a popular pastime in this vibrant city, and it has a year-round schedule of productions and musical events to plan your trip around.

-42) Another world record!
-Dubai’s Miracle Garden is the biggest flower garden in the world, and a top tourist attraction.
-It spans 780,000 square feet and boasts 50 million flowers and 250 million plants.
+42) Among the city’s impressive world records is the fact that it’s also home to the world’s largest flower garden, The Miracle Garden.
+It’s a top tourist attraction that spans 780,000 square feet with 50 million flowers and 250 million plants.